 I’ll of course give you my thoughts about what I think are the best shorts for running a marathon in, but they are just that…

 How Long Should my Marathon Running Shorts Be?

-As I mentioned in the previous section, I want to drill a little bit deeper into the topic of the length of your shorts.
+As I mentioned in the previous section, there are several popular lengths of shorts and I want to drill a little bit deeper into each of them.